 " Doron Gerstel is sitting on a goldmine.
-Or at least, that's the way he characterizes it.
 His company, Panaya, has aggregated 7.5 billion lines of code, five billion transactions, 25,000 customer systems and thousands of projects since its 2006 inception.
 That big data, it believes, is worth a fortune.
 Looking at the company's numbers, it's difficult to disagree.